iamgreaser/overhill2/README.txt

 full set of seeds in under half a second on my i5-6500.

 You will need SSE4.1 to compile this.
-For extra performance, enable AVX purely so you can get VEX opcodes.
+** For extra performance, enable AVX2.
-(The 256-bit stuff AVX adds is actually slower by this point.)